Triad (organized crime): Etymology

 The generic use of the word "triads" for all Chinese criminal organizations is imprecise; triad groups are geographically, ethnically, culturally, and structurally unique.
 "Triads" are traditional organized-crime groups originating from Hong Kong, Macau, and Taiwan.
 Criminal organizations operating in, or originating from, mainland China are "mainland Chinese criminal groups" or "black societies".
-After years of repression, only some elements of triad groups are involved with illegal activities.
-Triads in Hong Kong are less involved with "traditional" criminal activity and are becoming associated with white-collar crime; traditional initiation ceremonies rarely take place to avoid official attention.

 History

 Origins

-Triad, a China-based criminal organization, secret association, or club, was a branch of the secret Hung Society, a secret society formed with the intent of overthrowing the then ruling Qing Dynasty.
-Triads therefore first began as part of an organised patriotic movement to overthrow Qing rule which was considered tyrannical and foreign to the Han ethnic majority since the Qing dynasty was composed of ethnic Manchus.
-At the turn of the 19th century, Chinese triads were involved in revolutionary and underground activities designed to subvert the ruling ailing Qing which was considered corrupt and unable to reform.
+The Triad, a China-based criminal organization, secret association, or club, was a branch of the secret Hung Society, a secret society formed with the intent of overthrowing the then-ruling Qing dynasty.
+Triads therefore first began as part of an organized patriotic movement to overthrow ethnic Manchu Qing rule, which was considered tyrannical and foreign to the Han ethnic majority.
+At the turn of the 19th century, Chinese triads were involved in revolutionary and underground activities designed to subvert the ailing Qing, which was considered corrupt and incapable of reform.